Related

 - Developing cloning methods and DNA libraries for Alteromonas macleodii

-- Designing and cloning plastic degradation pathways
+- Designing, cloning, and characterizing plastic degradation pathways